oaiiae/oaiiae.github.io/content/resume.md

 *Since May 2022 • Remote, France*

-- Developed and maintained REST APIs in Go running in our self-hosted Kubernetes cluster
+- Developed and maintained Golang REST APIs running in our self-hosted Kubernetes cluster
 - Implemented efficient audio processors in Go using FFmpeg’s libraries & Cgo
+- Designed a custom Icecast-compatible ingestion network enhancing observability of critical events as well as security & reliability of the operation
-- Architectured an Icecast based CDN serving hundreds of radios to 100k+ concurrent listeners
+- Architectured an Icecast-based CDN serving hundreds of radios to 100k+ concurrent listeners
-- Made audience tracking more reliable providing accurate insights to advertisers
+- Made audience tracking more reliable by processing asynchronously sessions metadata with FluentBit, providing a resilient & accurate source of insights to advertisers
-- Designed a custom ingestion network enhancing observability, security & reliability
-- Promoted usage of DDD and EventStorming to improve collaboration and progression on projects
+- Provided relevant Prometheus metrics and Grafana dashboards, allowing our team to efficiently investigate issues in our stack and locate root causes
+- Improved collaboration & progression on projects by being a source of proposals and promoting usage of recognized software design workflows (Domain-Driven Design, EventStorming)
 - Mentored the team on various tools (Git, Docker, DevContainers) and development best practices
-- Reduced build time by 20% & artifacts size by 50% on our GitLab CI
+- Reduced build time by 20% and artifacts size by 50% on our GitLab CI

 ### Stormshield • System Engineer